AliaumeL/transducer-exercices/content/homework-1.md

 Prove that the two models are equivalent, and provide effective conversions.

-1. rational functions.
+1. unambiguous NFA with output (i.e. rational functions)
-2. functional relations computed by non deterministic Mealy Machines.
+2. NFA with output which are functional (i.e., for every input, there is exactly one output, which might arise from different runs)

 ## Semantically Size Preserving (3pt) {.exercise}

-Let $f \colon \Sigma^* \to \Gamma^*$ be a 'rational function'.
-Show that $f$ the following are equivalent:
+Prove that the following two subclasses of rational functions are equivalent and provide effective conversions:

-1. $f$ is semantically size preserving.
+1. unambiguous NFA with output where every transition is labelled by exactly one output letter.
-2. $f$ is computable by a 'letter-to-letter rational transducer'.
+2. unambiguous NFA with output where for every input word, the output has the same length as the input.

 ### Intermediate Computational Model {.hint}